Presented by Maggie Moore RN, APRN, MSN, Oncology Nurse Practitioner, Mt. Ascutney Hospital

 Wednesday, June 21, 2017, from 10:00 AM – 11:30 AM

-Most people have heard of Hospice Care before but Palliative Care may as well be a foreign word.
+Most people in Windsor have heard of assisted living and Hospice Care but Palliative Care may as well be a foreign word.
 Palliative Care is care that focuses on making someone’s life better by treating symptoms of terminal, chronic, or long-lasting disease or illness.

 Join us at our assisted living center for an engaging conversation where you will learn:

 - What is Palliative Care?

 - How Palliative Care Differs from Hospice Care

 - When and where Palliative Care is given

 - Who provides Palliative Care

 - Managing Symptoms and Side Effects